Quality assurance standards for adhesive bonding technology and fiber composite technology

 © Fraunhofer IFAM

-In this way, QA standards holistically complete the legally required »state of the art« for the professional, error (source) avoiding planning, organisation and implementation of adhesive bonding and fibre composite processes and corresponding products in all areas of industry and handicraft.
+In this way, QA standards comprehensively complement the legally required »state of the art« for the professional, error (source) avoiding planning, organization and implementation of adhesive bonding and fiber composite processes and products in all areas of industry and handicraft.

-Consequently, the required »state of the art« for adhesive bonding technology and fibre composite technology is the inseparable link between product safety law, quality management system and adhesive bonding and fibre composite QA standards (see illustration).
-By implementing the standards, the user makes adhesive bonding technology and FRP processes robust and reproducible.
+Consequently, the required »state of the art« for adhesive bonding technology and fiber composite technology consists of the inextricable link between product safety regulation, quality management system and adhesive bonding or fiber composite QA standards (see figure).

-Quality assurance standards for adhesive bonding technology and fibre composite technology
+Quality assurance standards for adhesive bonding technology and fiber composite technology

-The quality assurance standards for adhesive bonding and fibre-reinforced composites (see below) define the requirements for quality-compliant development and design as well as the general organisational, contractual and production-related principles for development, manufacture, maintenance and repair across all cross-industry sectors, from the initial idea to the end of the product's life.
+The cross-industry quality assurance standards for adhesive bonding technology and fiber composite technology (see below) define the requirements for quality-assured development and execution from the idea to the end of the product's life, as well as the general organizational, contractual and manufacturing principles for development, production, maintenance and repair.

 DIN EN ISO 21368 Adhesives – Guidelines for the fabrication of adhesively bonded structures and reporting structures for the risk evaluation of such structures